 Make a Great Keynote Presentation Today

 Now you know how to make great Keynote presentations: from using theme settings, to working with text and graphics professionally, to applying simple animation, and more.

-With these five tips in hand, putting together memorable presentations in Keynote is a breeze.
+With these 15 Apple Keynote presentation tips in hand, putting together memorable presentations in Keynote is a breeze.
 Ultimately, make your presentation something that you would want to watch.
 Remember that a Keynote presentation is designed to reinforce your delivery instead of substituting for it.

 Download Our (Free) eBook on Making Great Presentations

-We also have the perfect compliment to the quick tips in this article.
-It will help you learn how to write, design, and deliver great presentations—deconstructing the entire process:
+We also have the perfect complement to the quick Apple Keynote presentation tips in this article.
+It'll help you learn how to write, design, and deliver great presentations—deconstructing the entire process:

 Grab The Complete Guide to Making Great Presentations now for FREE with a subscription to the Tuts+ Business Newsletter.
-Get your ideas formed into a powerful presentation that will move your audience.
+Get your ideas formed into a powerful presentation that'll move your audience.

 You've just learned more about how to use Keynote, including some Keynote design tips.
 We've also shared Apple Keynote presentation examples from the professionally-designed pre-built presentation templates on Envato Elements and GraphicRiver.

 Why note download a template and start using these Keynote design tips for your next presentation?

 Editorial Note: This tutorial was originally published in September of 2013.
 It's been comprehensively revised to make it current, accurate, and up to date by our staff--with special assistance from Andrew Childress.